sirisian/ecmascript-types/decoratorreplacement.md

 **Ruled out as needlessly restrictive:** parameters, returns, enums, tuples, records, `let` and `const` all have syntax.
-Excluding them removes most of what a macro would want — a derive over an enum, a parameter attribute — for a reason that applies only to values.
+Excluding them removes most of what a macro would want â€” a derive over an enum, a parameter attribute â€” for a reason that applies only to values.

 #### (c) A second table, for syntax replacement